nightscout/nightscout.github.io/docs/nightscout/new_user.md

 If you want to read more about Nightscout security, including about additional configuration options to make your installation more secure, please check our [security guide](../security/).

+##### Record your information in a safe place.

-Print this [document](./NightscoutDataRecord.pdf) to record all information during installation.
+You can either print this [pdf document](./NightscoutDataRecord.pdf) or edit the [Word version](./NightscoutDataRecord.docx), or this [Excel sheet](./NightscoutDataRecord.xlsx), to record all information during installation.
 Store it together securely with your diabetes documentation.

 </br>